NVIDIA-AI-IOT/GreenMachine/README.md

 If you have a projector, you can see examples of projector/camera mounts on [this wiki page](https://github.com/wiki_link).
 It is difficult to set up a mount and match the projector and camera's field of views, but once you do, projector mode can be used.

-If you just have a monitor or do not want to mount the projector, you can still run GreenMachine in screen mode.
-All you need for this mode is some sort of display.
+If you only have a monitor or do not want to mount the projector, you can still run GreenMachine in screen mode.
+All you need for this mode is a display.

 If your Jetson is not already flashed (which it should be if you have the developer kit), follow [this guide](https://developer.download.nvidia.com/embedded/L4T/r27_Release_v1.0/BSP/l4t_quick_start_guide.txt?dmNEgaGVAc9lf3H4Zpt9Hgi42fvHQKaiiFg-JA2U0f8ZjHighQ-kr1B5TldAn1Ag88i12pHldQl0UjfzqQJvKO2ISDfm2PcVSgm9-DqbTjx2fUlFVeEONp0muUW2Y4edRduB2stirRPBYJFWhSpzWkp5VnOIXQwA0QY) to flash it before you start installation.